 In layman’s language, you can think of these ads as a one-size-fits-all or one-ad-serves-all solution.
 Rich media ads are like visualizations brought to life.

 Try imagining a banner having a static background and dynamic foreground behaving as per your on-screen movements.
 Sounds fascinating?
-I think so.
+We think so.

 Also Read – What is Ad Format and What Users Prefer?

-Why Give Rich Media Ads a Chance (Backed by Examples)
+Why Integrate Rich Media Ads (Backed by Examples)?

 After learning about these ads or how to create them, a few questions may start to arise—why should I go for them?
 What can I possibly achieve out of them?
 Aren’t they too much of an effort?